craigengland/craigengland/_posts/2016-02-29-how-i-got-an-interview-at-a-design-agency-with-no-experience.md

 ---

 layout: post
-title: How I got an interview at a design agency with no experience
+title: How I approach applying for jobs in the creative industry
 excerpt: With my recent decision to change my career, I realised that a different approach to getting noticed was required in the creative industry.
 When I saw this job title, I knew this was a chance to impress.

 ---